Nationals sign General Manager Mike Rizzo to a three-year contract extension

 Next up is Martinez, who has a $1.2 million club option for 2021.
 The expectation is that ownership will quickly pivot to the manager, according to a person with knowledge of its plans.
 Martinez learned of Rizzo’s extension Saturday morning and soon expressed confidence about his own future with the team.

 Martinez is in his third year managing the Nationals, who are 13-24 and in last place in the National League East entering Saturday night’s matchup with the Braves.
-Martinez, 55, typically deflects questions about his contract or option.
-On Saturday, he lightly leaned in following the Rizzo news.
+Martinez, 55, typically deflects questions about his contract or club option.
+On Saturday, though, he lightly leaned in following the Rizzo news.

 “Mike getting his deal could possibly open up the doors,” Martinez said, adding later: “Mine should be coming around the corner here soon.
 We’ll see what happens.”